satinder01/RoboND-DeepLearning-Project/WRITEUP.md

 Finally settled for following
-learning_rate = 0.005
+learning_rate = 0.01
 batch_size = 64
 num_epochs = 20
 steps_per_epoch = 400
 validation_steps = 50
 workers = 2

 ## Step 5 - Prediction

-* Scores for while the quad is following behind the target.
-      "number of validation samples intersection over the union evaulated on 542\n", "average intersection over union for background is 0.9941827831321841\n", "average intersection over union for other people is 0.2884075906302439\n", "average intersection over union for the hero is 0.8555500256420691\n", "number true positives: 539, number false positives: 0, number false negatives: 0\n"
+* Scores for while the quad is following behind the target. number of validation samples intersection over the union evaulated on 542 average intersection over union for background is 0.9941827831321841 average intersection over union for other people is 0.2884075906302439 average intersection over union for the hero is 0.8555500256420691 number true positives: 539, number false positives: 0, number false negatives: 0

-* Scores for images while the quad is on patrol and the target is not visible "number of validation samples intersection over the union evaulated on 270\n", "average intersection over union for background is 0.981282477843907\n", "average intersection over union for other people is 0.6251760579059025\n", "average intersection over union for the hero is 0.0\n", "number true positives: 0, number false positives: 119, number false negatives: 0\n"
+* Scores for images while the quad is on patrol and the target is not visible number of validation samples intersection over the union evaulated on 270 average intersection over union for background is 0.981282477843907 average intersection over union for other people is 0.6251760579059025 average intersection over union for the hero is 0.0 number true positives: 0, number false positives: 119, number false negatives: 0

-* This score measures how well the neural network can detect the target from far away "number of validation samples intersection over the union evaulated on 322\n", "average intersection over union for background is 0.9952181401297582\n", "average intersection over union for other people is 0.38808783798777147\n", "average intersection over union for the hero is 0.20167453310681088\n", "number true positives: 173, number false positives: 4, number false negatives: 128\n"
+* This score measures how well the neural network can detect the target from far away number of validation samples intersection over the union evaulated on 322 average intersection over union for background is 0.9952181401297582 average intersection over union for other people is 0.38808783798777147 average intersection over union for the hero is 0.20167453310681088 number true positives: 173, number false positives: 4, number false negatives: 128

 * And the final grade score is
  0.390832754844